FACINGS/collection-manager/docs/plugin-import.md

 3. **Automation**: By using a portable file format (CSV), schema/template definitions can also be created programmatically, and/or passed through any number of intermediate tools/apps.
-4. **Accuracy**: Optional "validator hints" provided by the plugin can help catch mistakes before the schema and templates are created.
+4. **Integrity**: Optional "validator hints" provided by the plugin can help catch mistakes such as empty or non-unique entries before the schema and templates are created.

 ## Step 1: Preparing the Spreadsheet